tonylaroche/tonylaroche.github.io/about-me.md

 ---
-title: "About"
+title: "About Me"
-permalink: about/
+permalink: about-me/
 profile: true
 ---

-# Hi, I’m Anthony
+### Hello, I’m Anthony

 I’m an entrepreneur, filmmaker, and cinephile.
 I’m the Founder of Clay, a startup I’m building to help students easily manage their grades, assignments and classes.

 I previously founded [Roche Parker](https://rocheparker.com), a consulting firm which works with businesses and orginizations to improve their internal processes.